-Everyone has the same 24 hours a day.
-But, why is it that some people achieve so much more with their time while others can’t get enough of it?
-The answer lies in the way you manage your time and attention.
+But why is it that some people achieve so much more with their time while others can’t get enough of it?
+What separates the Warren Buffetts and Tony Robbins from the rest of us?

 What is Time Management?
 Are You Doing it the Right Way?

 Sometimes, you seemed to be busy all-day doing work but realised that you completed almost nothing from your task list.
-Distractions and interruptions came all over the place from phone calls, meetings to other office bustles.
+Distractions and interruptions came all over the place from phone calls, meetings to other office bustles (and now the distractions might be from your family members).
 You have been constantly multitasking and switching attention amongst all your task list that constitutes to none.
 It’s ironic that after a long day of work, you sense nothing of achievement and satisfaction but just fatigue (That’s how burnout derives.
 Also Read: Learn how to avoid burnout by practicing Mindfulness!)

 Maura Thomas founder of RegainYourTime gave a perfect analogy (source: HBR): imagine your task is to ride a bicycle for 10 miles.
 You begin to pedal and just as you build up speed and start making progress, something unexpectedly makes you hit the brakes.
 Because you had to stop, you’ve lost your momentum and have to expend more effort to get going again.
 Imagine you are forced to brake every time you start to go faster.
 You can never coast.
 You have to pedal — hard — all the time.
 How much longer do you think it’s going to take you to get to your destination?
 How much more difficult and frustrating do you think it’s going to be?
 This is your brain power on distraction, and it causes unsatisfying, unfulfilling work days.

-What Constitute a Good Time Management?
+What Constitute Good Time Management?

-A good time management requires an important shift in focus from activities to results.
+Good time management requires an important shift in focus from activities to results.
 So, instead of spending your day in a frenzy of activity – dividing your attention and focus between so many tasks, you should develop the ability to focus without distraction on a cognitively demanding task which Georgetown professor Cal Newport define as “deep work”.
 He says that the benefit is that “it allows you to quickly master complicated information and produce better results in less time.”

 By this time, you would have come to full realization that a lot of work needs to be done to be a high-performance achiever.
 You need to manage your time and focus on what’s important rather than blindly multitasking and getting busy for non-effective long day at work.
-Here are the 3 Steps that will help you to get things started:
+Here are the 5 Steps that will help you to get things started:

-2. Take Control of Your Time!
+3. Take Control of Your Time!

 In time management strategy, balance is key – balance among work, home and personal life.
 However work-life balance is not a set agenda; it means creating a life which works for you.
 If career achievement is what you cherish most, then it may be alright for you to work a ten-hour day.
 But if family is equally or more important to you, then you need to reassess the time you spend working.
 Take control of your time by planning and prioritising tasks effectively.
 This will serve to enhance your overall effectiveness and allow you to achieve more in shorter periods and will give you back a sense of control.

+The key to understanding the importance of time management is focus.
 We all have that never ending To Do List.
 And in addition of the multitude of distractions, many of us are now incapable of starting a task and finishing it.
 Successful people don’t try to do everything.
 They learn to focus on the most important tasks and make sure they get it done.
 It is vital to not only set the right goals but also to find the motivation and perseverance to achieve them.
 Deeply focused mind enables you to increase your ability to beat procrastination and focus on key tasks at hand.